 - Attach new habits to existing routines: add a 5-minute planning ritual to your morning coffee or end-of-day cleanup.
 Begin by choosing a routine you never skip, then insert the new habit.
 Track consistency for 14 days to make it stick.

-- Share a daily check-in message with a friend or peer.
-Step 1: Agree on check-in time.
-Step 2: Exchange brief updates.
-Step 3: Offer encouragement.
+- Step 3: Offer encouragement.
 Swap buddies monthly to keep perspectives fresh.

 Common Pitfalls and How to Avoid Them